microprediction/microprediction/README.md

 Hello.
 You've found the humble birthplace of the prediction web.

 Loosely coupled individual contributors collectively effect *turnkey, repeated short term predictions* of *anything*, for *any purpose*, for *anyone*, at *any time* accessed via an API or client library.
-It is used by two leading financial institutions despite being very new.
-The Linked-In community doubled last month, so [join us](https://www.linkedin.com/company/65109690)!

 You can:

  - Get free *live* predictions.
  - Contribute to making those predictions better.

+The API is used by two leading financial institutions, despite being very new.
+The Linked-In community doubled last month, so [join us](https://www.linkedin.com/company/65109690)!

 ### What's different about this particular open source project